shortstheory/one-in-7-billion/content/2016-04-14-what-do-i-do-now.md

 I had postponed a lot of introspection during the two years I spent slogging away for the JEE.
-But now, with ample free time and practically no requirement to go for classes, I've finally got some time to look back and see how things have turned out.
+But now, with ample free time and practically no requirement to go to classes, I've finally got some time to look back and see how things have turned out.
 Things started off on the back foot, and while 1-1 had its charms, I wasn't exactly happy about how things had turned out at the time due to a bad time with the [entrance exams]({filename}/2015-06-17-t2-years-and-counting-iit-jee.md#entrancexams) for all the